brian-macomber/video-REST-brian-macomber/README.md

 #### Professor Osama Alshaykh

 ### Objectives:
-- Using the twitter feed of a specified user, construct a daily video summarizing the user's tweets from th last 24 hours.
+- Using the twitter feed of a specified user, construct a daily video summarizing the user's tweets from the last 24 hours.
     - Use the twitter API along with the FFMPEG library to complete this.
 - Integrate Continuous Build and Continous Integration to check if the software in each development stage passed the build process.
 - Develop a queue system such that each process is multi-threaded and the API can handle more than 1 request at once.